 420F From Empire to Republic: Twentieth-Century German Literature.

 Study and analysis of works spanning the era from 1871 to the beginning of the Second World War.
 Selections focus on literary and cultural changes including the Jahrhundertwende and the Weimar Republic.
 Authors include Fontane, Hauptmann, Trakl, Hofmannsthal, George, Schnitzler and Mann.
 Taught in German.
 Prerequisite, 310 or consent of instructor.
-Toegel.
+Bergmann.